Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-One of the main limitations of replica exchange is the need to have simulations with some overlap with each other.
-Otherwise, the swaps will occur with too low probability resulting in an inefficient exchange scheme.
-A good way to ensure convergence is to make sure that each individual simulation can travel between all of the different states, preferably multiple times in the same simulation.
+One of the main limitations of \hyperlink{ref:ReplEx} {replica exchange} is the need to have simulations with some overlap with each other that are arranged to exchange.
+Otherwise, the swaps will occur with too low of a probability, resulting in an inefficient exchange scheme (i.e. $P_\mathrm{accept}$ between some pairs of replicas in eq.~\ref{eq:metropolis-replica} will tend to $0$).
+If the replica spacing in the auxiliary variable is chosen poorly, it is very common for many of the replicas to remain in the same few states for the entire simulation, a clear indication of poor global overlap.
+A necessary (though not sufficient) check on the global overlap of the simulation is to make sure that each individual simulation can travel between all of the different states, preferably multiple times in the same simulation (see Figure~\ref{fig:diagnostic_replica}).

 If one is using temperature replica simulations, then the width of the energy distribution of each state will scale as roughly $N^{-1/2}$, where $N$ is the number of particles.
-Because the overlap in energy decreases as systems get larger, a tighter spacing is required for large systems and replica exchange becomes increasingly less efficient.
-Indeed, not only does each individual simulation become more expensive, but more simulations are needed to reach the same $T$.
-For the other types of replica exchange described here, the changes in $u_i$ affect a smaller portion of the simulation or smaller number of atoms, this problem is not as severe, but it must be kept in mind when deciding how different the $u_i$ are between systems.
+Because the overlap in energy decreases as systems get larger, a tighter spacing is required for large systems and \hyperlink{ref:ReplEx} {replica exchange} becomes increasingly less efficient.
+Indeed, not only does each individual simulation become more expensive, but more simulations are needed to span the same range of $T$s.
+For the other types of \hyperlink{ref:ReplEx} {replica exchange} described here, such as those in Hamiltonian variables, the changes in $u_i$ affect a smaller portion of the simulation or smaller number of atoms, and thus this scaling problem is not as severe, but this limitation must be kept in mind when deciding how different the differences in are $u_i$ are between systems.

-A common problem even when the average overlap between simulations is reasonable is to have a "bottleneck" where the set of simulations separates into two essentially independent set of simulations that only exchange between themselves.
-This usually defeats the purpose of the replica exchange simulation, since the simulations cannot move between all of the states, especially since the system of interest is often at one end, and the ``fastest" system at the other.
-Plotting the state index of each of the simulations versus time in a single plot can help reveal these sorts of issues.
+A common problem, even when the average overlap between simulations is reasonable, is to have a "bottleneck" where the set of simulations separates into two essentially independent set of simulations that only exchange between themselves.
+This usually defeats the purpose of the \hyperlink{ref:ReplEx} {replica exchange} simulation, since the simulations cannot move between all of the states, especially since the system of interest is often at one end of the chain of replicas, and the ``fastest" system at the other.
+Plotting the state index of each of the replicas versus time can help reveal these sorts of issues.